Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

 ### AssetTokenV2

-An object representing an Asset Token.
+An object representing a V2 Asset Token.

 #### Constructor